 SkyTrain for Surrey is pleased to receive an announcement from TransLink CEO Kevin Desmond, who has said that SkyTrain is still under consideration for planned rapid transit on Fraser Highway.

 Today’s announcement means that SkyTrain for Surrey is closer to winning a SkyTrain victory for transit users South-of-the-Fraser, after over 3 years of ongoing advocacy.
-We are looking forward to reviewing the dual business cases, confirmed by Mayor Linda Hepner, for SkyTrain and LRT.
+Mayor Linda Hepner confirmed that dual business cases are under development for SkyTrain and LRT, and we are looking forward to reviewing these.

 SkyTrain for Surrey, started in 2012 by local transit advocate Daryl Dela Cruz, has pushed SkyTrain on a platform centred on raising major issues with the Light Rail system promoted by Surrey.
-As of recently, more than 1200 people have signed our online petition urging a switch to SkyTrain.
+As of (updated: May 2018), more than 4,300 people have signed our online petition urging a switch to SkyTrain.

 We’ve pointed out that a Light Rail system would result in significantly higher land acquisition (recently blamed for an increase in the projected cost to $2.6 billion), increased traffic congestion with narrowed roadways, lower travel time savings (with only marginal savings over existing B-Line buses) and higher long-term operating debts resulting from lower projected ridership.

 We have also noted that the initial phase-2 Surrey Rapid Transit Study, conducted by TransLink and the province in partnership with Surrey, anticipated a less-than-positive benefit-cost ratio for street-level LRT.